akikoo/one-web-boilerplate/README.md

 If you need to add a page specific script, you can do so by creating a new file in /webroot/assets/js/pages.
 Page specific script must have the same name than the page that uses it.
-This way the page specific script is automatically lazy loaded.
+This way the page specific script is automatically lazy loaded, using lazyload.js (https://github.com/rgrove/lazyload).
 For deployment, a minified version of the script is loaded.

+If you need dependency management or other extra functionality, you might want to try other module loader scripts that support AMD (Asynchronous Module Definition) API, such as RequireJS: http://requirejs.org/.

 ## Credits